ngs-lang/ngs/doc/ngslang.1.md

 ## Watch the version

 NGS is under development.
 Currently NGS has no version, breaking changes can happen.
-If you do anything a important with NGS, it's preferable to note the git revision you are using for reproducible installation.
+If you do anything important with NGS, it's preferable to note the git revision you are using for reproducible installation.
 The plan is to stop breaking NGS when it reaches version 1.0.0 Since that version, the behaviour will be common - patch level increase for fixes, minor for improvements, major for breaking changes.

 ## Keyword arguments gotchas